cykerway/complete-alias/README.md

         ...
         complete -F _complete_alias "${!BASH_ALIASES[@]}"

+-   how to complete my alias with the completion rules of *another command*?

+    Define configuration function `_complete_alias_overrides` *after* all
+    aliases have been defined and completed:

+        _complete_alias_overrides() {
+            echo alias_name command_to_inherit_completion_from
+        }

+    for example, to complete alias `g` aliased to `source /path/to/custom-wrapper-script.sh` with the completion rules of command `git`:

+    1.   define the alias as you would normally do:

+        alias g="source /path/to/custom-wrapper-script.sh"

+    2.    complete the alias:

+        complete -F _complete_alias g

+    3. Specify the command to inherit the completion rules from by defining the configuration function:

+        _complete_alias_overrides() {
+            echo g git
+        }

+    then alias `g` will inherit the completion rules of the command `git`.

 -   `sudo` completion is not working correctly?

     there is a known case with `sudo` that can go wrong; for example: